-For the purposes of the amounts stated under "Share-based awards" in the table above, the Grant Date Fair Value Price has been converted to United States dollars based on the average Bank of Canada daily exchange rate over the Fair Market Value calculation period where (i) for 2017, one CAD, expressed in USD, was 0.7441, (ii) for 2018, one CAD, expressed in USD, was 0.7477.
+For the purposes of the amounts stated under "Share-based awards" in the table above, the Grant Date Fair Value Price has been converted to United States dollars based on the average Bank of Canada daily exchange rate over the Fair Market Value calculation period where (i) for 2018, one CAD, expressed in USD, was 0.7855, (ii) for 2019, one CAD, expressed in USD, was 0.7477, and (iii) for 2020, one CAD, expressed in USD, was 0.7122.

 - (3) A portion of such contributions fund risk insurance, administration costs and a security fund and, accordingly, do not accrue to the retirement capital in the pension. - (4) Consists of premiums paid for accident insurance, complementary accident insurance and limited loss of salary insurance.
-Perquisites, property and other personal benefits that, in aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a named executive officer for the financial year are not included. - (5) Mr. Gandur, who is a director of the Corporation, does not receive any director fees.
+Perquisites, property and other personal benefits that, in aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a named executive officer for the financial year are not included. - (5) Mr. Gandur, who was a director of the Corporation until July 23, 2020, did not receive any director fees. - (6) The employment of Mr. Gandur concluded on July 23, 2020 in connection with a change of control of the Corporation.
+A payment in the amount of \$464,642 was made to Mr. Gandur in lieu of contractual notice periods and is included in his disclosed salary for 2020.